-Peter Drucker, described by Steve Denning as "the founder of modern management", (Denning, 2014) stated that the only valid definition of business purpose is to create a customer (Drucker, 1955, p.52).
+Peter Drucker, described by Steve Denning as "the founder of modern management", (Denning, 2015) stated that the only valid definition of business purpose is to create a customer (Drucker, 1955, p.52).
 From this it follows that a customer can be defined as someone who has the choice of purchasing your product or service, or going to one of your competitors.
 As insurance is primarily about service, without the opportunity to touch, feel and otherwise engage with a product, it follows that the delivery of customer service is an important factor.
 Ken Irons has observed that the most compelling reason for improving customer service is that it is a differentiator (Irons, 1994).
 Furthermore Johnson, Scholes and Whittington have commented that in a firm which competes on services, such as insurance, competitive advantage is likely to be related to the extent to which customers value less tangible aspects such as the attitude of staff (2007).

-However the issue is not about perfect service but rather about the right level of customer service.
-Paul Fifield noted that adding more and more customer service may not be a customer motivating force where there is no guarantee of increased return from significant marketing investment (1992, p.
+However the issue is not about perfect service but rather about the right level of customer service with Paul Fifield noting that adding more and more customer service may not be a customer motivating force where there is no guarantee of increased return from significant marketing investment (1992, p.
 114).
 Philip Kotler stated: "The key is to meet or exceed the target customers' service-quality expectations" (1967, p.
 474).
+Furthermore, the 945 Marketing insurance products and services Study text identifies that, "the objective of customer service is customer satisfaction" (CII Study text, p.
+5/7).

-The challenge for ABC is to establish the correct level of customer service which differentiates the organisation from its competitors but does so in a cost-effective manner which complements the organisation's strategy and business objectives.
+The challenge then is to establish the correct level of customer service which differentiates the organisation from its competitors but does it in a cost-effective manner which complements the organisation's strategy and business objectives.

 Good customer service provides an experience that meets customer expectations and which produces satisfied customers.
-Poor customer service may diminish sales performance and adversely affect the retention of existing business.
+Poor customer service can lose sales and existing business as customers may move to competitors.

 Good customer service involves developing sufficient positive connections with customers which encourages long-term relationships.
 It creates advantages for both ABC and its customers.
-Customers benefit because ABC is providing a service that meets their needs.
-ABC benefits because satisfied customers are likely to remain loyal to ABC.
-Good customer service is not easily achieved as it takes time to develop and it requires continuing investment in staff, systems and processes to deliver consistent standards.
+Customers benefit because the business is providing a service that meets their needs.
+The business benefits because satisfied customers are likely to be repeat customers who stay with the business.
+However, good customer service is not easily achieved.
+It takes time to develop and requires continuing investment in staff, systems and processes to deliver consistent standards.

-Good customer service is an important element in the creation of customer loyalty and contributes to successful business performance.
+Customer service is therefore one of the most important elements of the marketing mix by assisting in the creation of customer loyalty and thereby contributing to successful business performance.

-The Financial Conduct Authority (FCA) provides a further consideration for ABC to take into account.
-The FCA Handbook identifies the importance of customer services in the Principles for Businesses, particularly Principles: 6 (Customers' interests), 7 (Communications with clients), and 9 (Customers: relationships of trust), and sets out the Regulator's expectations (FCA, 2014).
-Additionally, the FCA has stated: "Treating customers fairly (TCF) remains central to our expectations of firms' conduct, that firms put the well-being of customers at the heart of how they run their businesses."(FCA, 2014).
+The Financial Conduct Authority (FCA) provides a further consideration for ABC to take into account regarding customer services as its Handbook, particularly Principles 6 Customers' interests, 7 Communications with clients, and 9 Customers: relationships of trust, sets out the Regulator's expectations (FCA, 2016).
+Additionally the FCA has stated: "Treating customers fairly (TCF) remains central to our expectations of firms' conduct, that firms put the well-being of customers at the heart of how they run their businesses" (FCA, 2016).

-The FCA's Head of General Insurance and Protection, in a speech entitled "What does the future of insurance broking look like" stated the following:
+Additionally, to reinforce the importance of a customer centric ethos amongst insurance brokers, the FCA, in a speech, entitled "What does the future of insurance broking look like" stated the following:

-"The customer must be at the heart of the organisation's business."
-Trust must be earned through professionalism and integrity.
-The value brought by brokers to customers' insurance choices must be demonstrated."
+"The customer must be at the heart of the organisation's business Trust must be earned through professionalism and integrity The value brought by brokers to customers' insurance choices must be demonstrated"

 (Green, 2013).